 “By the time I was thirteen or fourteen and paying proper attention, there were three versions of I Know I’m Losing You percolating around the radio airwaves: The Temptations’ original, Rod Stewart’s stomping rocker, and Rare Earth‘s stretched out epic.
 Actually, make that four, because Rare Earth also had a live version which was the best of bunch – rock hard, funky, a powerhouse that just went on, on, on, because sometimes, what’s going down is just too good to stop, so you don’t.
 A lot of great early 1970s music had this, particularly on live albums.
-Like everybody knew the 1960s were over, but so what, just keep pushing, this superlative noise must never stop.
+Like the message hadn’t been received yet that the revolution was over and the good guys lost, so just keep pushing, pushing, pushing, this superlative noise must never stop.
 And as long as I manage to hang onto albums like Rare Earth In Concert, I guess it won’t.”
 (Philip Random)

 Second of two in a row from the soundtrack to the movie called Performance, which if you haven’t seen it yet, why not?
 Memo From Turner being the single Mick Jagger track that puts the lie to the entirety of the rest of his so-called solo career (ie: it’s really quite good), managing to sound every bit as down and dirty and relevant as what his regular crowd were up to at the time (ie: riding their sustained peak).